 Ajuntament d’Eivissa Negociado de Licencias filing (7 WD), plus the four surrounding town halls running 7–10 working days.
-We route the dossier to the right desk at the Oficina de Registre d’Entrada on the right Thursday — not the one that makes you wait until Monday.
+We lodge the dossier at the Oficina de Registre d’Entrada on the day it gets registered same-week, not bounced to the next.

 Eivissa Ajuntament registers the dossier at the Oficina de Registre d’Entrada.
 Consell d’Eivissa heritage office signs off on Dalt Vila walls and bastions if in scope.
 Sant Josep, Sant Antoni and Santa Eulària files tracked per shoot day.
 No revision loops if the dossier is built right at T-21.